crcn/node-ectwo/README.md

 ### Testing

+**Warning** - do NOT run the tests on your production account.
+The ectwo tests remove all images / instances / snapshots / security groups / keypairs after it's finished.

 You'll need an EC2 account to run the tests.
 After you have one setup, open `/usr/local/etc/ectwo/config.json`, and add this config: